-(1) Emergency request
+(1) Emergency request.

-- (a) An emergency request for a behavioral support strategy that includes restrictive measures shall consist of: - (i) A description of the restrictive measures to be implemented; - (ii) Documentation of risk of harm or legal sanction which demonstrates the situation is an emergency; - (iii) Any medical contraindications; and - (iv) Informed consent by the individual or the individual's guardian, as applicable. - (b) Prior to implementation of a behavioral support strategy submitted via the emergency request process, the strategy must be approved by:

-- (i) A quorum of members of the human rights committee in accordance with 42 C.F.R.
+- (a) An emergency request for a behavioral support strategy that includes restrictive measures shall consist of: - (i) A description of the restrictive measures to be implemented; - (ii) Documentation of risk of harm or legal sanction which demonstrates the situation is an emergency; - (iii) A description of positive measures that have been implemented and proved ineffective or infeasible; - (iv) Any medical contraindications; and - (v) Informed consent by the individual or the individual's guardian, as applicable. - (b) Prior to implementation of a behavioral support strategy submitted via the emergency request process, the strategy must be approved by: - (i) A quorum of members of the human rights committee in accordance with 42 C.F.R.
 483.440 as in effect on the effective date of this rule for an individual who resides in an intermediate care facility for individuals with intellectual disabilities; or - (ii) The superintendent of the county board or the superintendent's designee for an individual who does not reside in an intermediate care facility for individuals with intellectual disabilities. - (c) A behavioral support strategy approved via the emergency request process may be in place for a period not to exceed forty-five calendar days.
 Continuation of the strategy beyond the initial forty-five calendar days requires approval by the human rights committee in accordance with the process for a routine request described in paragraph (G)(2) of this rule.

-(2) Routine request
+(2) Routine request.